 “You are able to perform the Last Supper, baptisms, weddings and funerals.
 They have reached a higher destination,” he said.

-Based on the response to each question, the candidates were graded upon their knowledge, depth, basic articulation and ability to recover under pressure of examination.
+Based on the response to each question, the candidates were graded upon their knowledge, depth, basic articulation, and ability to recover under the pressure of examination.
 Butler received a score of 95 percent, Haynes scored 97 percent and King received 80 percent.